 The Company's Mãe-da-lua field consists of 432 gross acres.
-The producing well on this field was drilled to a total measured depth of 2,095 metres in 2015 and commenced production on December 19, 2015.
-For the year ended December 31, 2017, the well averaged production of 9 bbls/day.
-The field has a production battery which is equipped with testing, water separation and trucking facilities.
-The Company has a stimulation planned on the producing well on this field in 2020.
+The field has one producing well and a production battery which is equipped with testing, water separation and trucking facilities.
+For the year ended December 31, 2019, the well averaged production of 8 bbls/day.
+The Company has a stimulation planned on the producing well on this field in 2020, subject to crude oil prices.

-Other Exploration Blocks

-Block 182:
+Exploration Block (Block 182)

-Work completed to date on Block 182 includes 20.9 km2 of 3D seismic, 5.9 km of 2D seismic and one exploration well that was drilled to 1,400 metres on the block boundary in November 2012.
+Work completed to date on Block 182 includes 20.9 km2 of 3D seismic and 5.9 km of 2D seismic.
 Block 182 is currently in the PAD phase.
-In 2018 the

-ANP approved a suspension to the PAD phase due to the lack of an environmental permit.
+In 2018 the ANP approved a suspension to the PAD phase due to the lack of an environmental permit for a well planned to be drilled under the Company's work plan for the PAD.
 Under the terms of the suspension the new PAD deadline will expire 278 days following receipt of the permit.